grantsrb/langpractice/README.md

         if true, language predictions only occur when the agent drops an object.
 Otherwise the language predictions occur at every step.
+    "drop_prec_threshold": float
+        if 0 no effect.
+Otherwise the drops array will randomly add ones so that the language training signal is increased.

     "env_type": str
         the name of the gym environment to be used for the training